open2c/cooler/docs/cli.rst

 .. rubric:: Options

+.. option:: --cis-only

+    Calculate weights against intra-chromosomal data only instead of genome-wide.

+.. option:: --trans-only

+    Calculate weights against inter-chromosomal data only instead of genome-wide.

-.. option:: -p, --nproc <nproc>
+.. option:: --ignore-diags <ignore_diags>

-    Number of processes to split the work between.  [default: 8]
+    Number of diagonals of the contact matrix to ignore, including the main diagonal.
+Examples: 0 ignores nothing, 1 ignores the main diagonal, 2 ignores diagonals (-1, 0, 1), etc.  [default: 2]

-.. option:: -c, --chunksize <chunksize>
+.. option:: --ignore-dist <ignore_dist>

-    Control the number of pixels handled by each worker process at a time.  [default: 10000000]
+    Distance from the diagonal in bp to ignore.
+The maximum of the corresponding number of diagonals and `--ignore-diags` will be used.

 .. option:: --mad-max <mad_max>